robotmlg/these-american-lives/README.md

 ```

 ## Run
-0. (Optional) Run `python3 scraper.py` to scrape the latest episode data.
-You'll need to split up the single output file from this into two files, one of episode data, one of airing data, as the included csvs show.
 1. Setup the db schema according to `schema.sql`.
 Update the paths in here to point to your data files, if you want to import episode data
 2. Add a `TALReruns/Config/postgresl.json` with your db information
 ```